progit/progit/de/02-git-basics/01-chapter2.markdown

 If you clone a repository, the command automatically adds that remote repository under the name *origin*.
 So, `git fetch origin` fetches any new work that has been pushed to that server since you cloned (or last fetched from) it.
 It’s important to note that the `fetch` command pulls the data to your local repository — it doesn’t automatically merge it with any of your work or modify what you’re currently working on.
 You have to merge it manually into your work when you’re ready.

 Wenn du ein Repository geklont hast, legt der Befehl automatisch einen Verweis auf dieses Repository unter dem Namen `origin` an.
 D.h. `git fetch origin` lädt alle Neuigkeiten herunter, die in dem externen Repository von anderen hinzugefügt wurden, seit du es geklont hast (oder zuletzt `git fetch` ausgeführt hast).
 Es ist wichtig, zu verstehen, dass der `git fetch` Befehl Daten lediglich in dein lokale Repository lädt.
 Er führt sich mit deinen eigenen Commits in keiner Weise zusammen oder modifiziert, woran du gerade arbeitest.
-D.h. du mußt die heruntergeladenen Änderungen anschließend selbst manuell mit deinen eigenen zusammeführen, wenn du das willst.
+D.h. du musst die heruntergeladenen Änderungen anschließend selbst manuell mit deinen eigenen zusammeführen, wenn du das willst.

 If you have a branch set up to track a remote branch (see the next section and *Chapter 3* for more information), you can use the `git pull` command to automatically fetch and then merge a remote branch into your current branch.
 This may be an easier or more comfortable workflow for you; and by default, the `git clone` command automatically sets up your local master branch to track the remote master branch on the server you cloned from (assuming the remote has a master branch).
 Running `git pull` generally fetches data from the server you originally cloned from and automatically tries to merge it into the code you’re currently working on.

-Wenn du allerdings einen Branch so aufgesetzt hast, dass er einem externen Branch "folgt" (also einen "Tracking Branch", wir werden im nächsten Abschnitt und in Kapitel 3 noch genauer darauf eingehen), dann kannst du den Befehl `git pull` verwenden, um automatisch neue Daten herunterzuladen *und* den externen Branch gleichzeitig mit dem aktuellen, lokalen Branch zusammenzuführen.
+Wenn du allerdings einen Branch so aufgesetzt hast, dass er einem externen Branch "folgt" (also einen "Tracking Branch", wir werden im nächsten Abschnitt und in Kapitel 3 noch genauer darauf eingehen), dann kannst du den Befehl `git pull` verwenden, um automatisch neue Daten herunterzuladen und den externen Branch gleichzeitig mit dem aktuellen, lokalen Branch zusammenzuführen.
 Das ist oft die bequemere Arbeitsweise. `git clone` setzt deinen lokalen master Branch deshalb standardmäßig so auf, dass er dem externen master Branch des geklonten Repositories folgt (sofern das externe Repository einen master Branch hat).
 Wenn du dann `git pull` ausführst, wird Git die neuen Commits aus dem externen Repository holen und versuchen, sie automatisch mit dem Code zusammenzuführen, an dem du gerade arbeitest.

 ### Pushing to Your Remotes ###